Please consult the official Mason website for current office hours and contact information:

 There is now a separate page for

-March 16, 2017, Town & School Vote and March 18 Town Meeting results have been added.
+March 9, 2021, Town & School Election Vote results have been added.

 INFORMATION ABOUT PROPOSED NATURAL GAS PIPELINES THROUGH MASON